Bildung und Ausbildung in Afghanistan

 This urgent request was often heard by our employee when saying goodbye to the children – as well as to the girl in this photo.
 In a village north of Kabul, he had discussed the plan to build a girls’ school.

 Shelter Now already built several schools in the refugee camps in Pakistan.
 Education is a fundamental right of all people, everywhere in the world.
-In Afghanistan, it is also a basic prerequisite for the country’s democratization to be permanently stabilized.
+In Afghanistan, it is also a basic condition for a life that is as self-determined as possible.
 The girls and boys are highly motivated.
 You know: You can only earn money if you have learned something.
 Asked about their career aspirations, they answer: “Pilot, engineer, doctor, lawyer, university lecturer or even president”.

 Especially important: schools for girls